Financial Aid to Meet College Expenses

 PARENTS ARE DIVORCED, SEPARATED, REMARRIED OR NEVER MARRIED

 To Apply For Federal Financial Aid: To apply for federal financial aid programs, the applicant and his/her custodial parent and step-parent must complete the Free Application for Federal Student Aid (FAFSA).
-The FAFSA has instructions to help the applicant determine who is the custodial parent if that status is not clear.
+The FAFSA has instructions to help the applicant determine who is the custodial parent for the purpose of completing the FAFSA.

 To Apply For Need-Based Georgetown Scholarship: Georgetown reviews information from both the custodial and the non-custodial parent of an applicant (and their respective households if either/both have remarried), to assess financial need and eligibility for Georgetown institutional scholarship.
 Applicants must submit the Free Application for Federal Student Aid (FAFSA), and a College Scholarship Service (CSS) Profile form with custodial (and step-parent) information, and a separate CSS Profile with non-custodial (and step-parent) information; exceptions to this policy are noted below.
 Georgetown recognizes that planning how to meet educational costs when parents are divorced, separated, remarried, or never married can be complicated.
 However, Georgetown believes that both of a Georgetown scholarship aid applicant’s parents are responsible for providing funds to meet college expenses based on their respective abilities to contribute.

-Waiving the Non-Custodial Parent Information Requirement: Applicants seeking a waiver of non-custodial parent application information based on special circumstances must submit a College Scholarship Service (CSS) request for waiver form (new window).
+Waiving the Non-Custodial Parent Information Requirement: Applicants seeking a waiver of Georgetown’s requirement must submit a fully completed request for waiver form, which can be found on the Parent Information Page of the College Scholarship Service (CSS) Profile website .
 Submission of a request for a waiver does not guarantee the requirement will be waived by Georgetown.
 The requirement will not be waived (absent special circumstances), even if the non-custodial parent refuses to complete the form, or even in cases where a divorce decree states that the noncustodial parent is not responsible for the student’s educational expenses.
 Independent third party documentation may be requested to support some requests for waivers.
 The criteria listed below will be considered in evaluating requests for waivers.

 SELF-SUPPORTING INDEPENDENT STUDENTS